 Manage Risk: Spread exposure across customer and supplier allocation.
 Ensure that there is not an over-reliance in one area whether concentration in counterparty or region.
 However, there must be adequate controls in place to manage the risk of onboarding new suppliers.

 Technology: Digitizing the buyer-supplier relationship is a fundamental element for building sturdy supply chains and will make identifying and recruiting new suppliers far less time-consuming.

 Assess: Reassess key metrics such as lead time and volatility to manage stock levels.

 A huge surge in unemployment continues to shake the global workforce in the wake of COVID-19.
-SMEs are more labour intensive than other companies and are therefore more exposed to disruption especially when workforces are in quarantine.
+SMBs are more labour intensive than other companies and are therefore more exposed to disruption especially when workforces are in quarantine.
 There are common priorities emerging for employers as duty of care for their staff.
-Now is the time for SMEs to focus efforts that support a return to work as best as possible.
+Now is the time for SMBs to focus efforts that support a return to work as best as possible.